BUCSD/CS379-SP23-Project1/README.md

 Create a project directory, and within it, create a file called "main.py" that will serve as the entry point for your program.

 Implement the enroll feature.
 This should involve capturing images from the device's camera, requesting the person's name, creating a folder with that person's name within the "Templates" folder, and storing the images in the newly created folder.
+I have put in two folders with dummy names User1 and User2, you should create folder with the name of the users automatically while enrolling so its easier to locate the folder and record the attendance.

 To retrain the face recognition model, you will need to use a library such as dlib or OpenCV.

 Implement the record attendance feature.
 This should run indefinitely and capture an image using the device's camera.
 The image should then be supplied to the trained model to generate the person's name.
 The person's name, date, and time should be recorded in the "attendance.csv" file.
 If the file does not exist, it should be created automatically.